ernstki/vue-focus/README.md

 - Focus the field when the modal windows appears
 - Track the focus to show a hint for the focused field
 - Move between fields with cursor keys
-- Implement custom focus-related controls (e.g labels)
+- Implement custom focus-related controls (e.g., labels)

 ## Requirements